 In regards to praying to saints, it is one of the most difficult things for Protestant Christians to understand.
 I wrestled with it for a while.
 In old English, the word “pray” simply meant to ask or implore someone for something.

 In the modern English Christian world, the word has come to mean “to ask God for something.”
 So, when we mention “praying to the saints” it seems horrible because we’ve been trained that the word should only be used in regards to praying to the god of whatever religion one adheres.

-As you are finding through the Jesus Prayer, true prayer is much more than simply asking for something.
-It is communing, that is connecting with the Divine in a deep way…establishing a heart to heart connection.
+As you are finding through the Jesus Prayer, prayer is often much more than simply asking for something.
+It is communing, that is, connecting with the Divine in a deep way…establishing a heart to heart connection.
 Continue reading Why do the Orthodox pray to saints?